 Safe disposal of prescription drugs

-To discourage Cary citizens from flushing unused prescriptions down the toilet and into the Town waterways, the Town now offers a permanent drop box at the Cary Police Department, 120 Wilkerson Ave., to allow residents to properly dispose of expired or unsused medicine.
+To discourage Cary citizens from flushing unused prescriptions down the toilet and into the Town waterways, the Town now offers a permanent drop box at the Cary Police Department, 120 Wilkerson Ave., to allow residents to properly dispose of expired or unused medicine.
 The Town also participates in events that allow for proper disposal of medicine: Operation Medicine Drop, sponsored by Safe Kids North Carolina, the N.C.
 Department of Insurance, State Bureau of Investigation and Drug Enforcement Administration; and National Pill Take Back Day, sponsored by the U.S. Drug Enforcement Agency.

 Recognition for Safe Water